0ld-h3ad/DarkMatters-Fall2018/README.md

 ## Week 4 - Intro to Blackness and Surveillance ##
 **Thursday Oct 4, 10 AM**

+**Agenda:**
+  * Lecture on assigned reading - 1 hr
+  * Break - 10 mins
+  * Small group discussion of writing assignment - 30 mins
+  * Full group discussion - 1 hour

 **Reading:** [Simone Browne, "Introduction, and Other Dark Matters"](/SimoneBrowne_Intro-DarkMatters.pdf) from [*Dark Matters: On the Surveillance of Blackness*](https://www.amazon.com/Dark-Matters-Surveillance-Simone-Browne/dp/0822359383)

+**Guiding Questions:**
+  * Browne says “epidermalization here is the imposition of race on the body.”
+How is race imposed on individuals by how are they seen in society?
+  * How can the surveillance of blackness help us understand the social conditions of surveillance more generally?
+  * How do new technologies change the invasiveness and effectiveness of surveillance, or what Gary T. Marx calls “the new surveillance”?
+  * What are some real life examples of different forms of veillance described by Steve Mann, such as counterveillance, sousveillance or univeillance?
+  * What are some ways you have undermined or escaped surveillance in your own life?

+  **By Tuesday 10/2 11:59 PM:** Please write a response to the text, this can include questions, impressions, sketches, notes or your own ideas.
+Aim for 300 words or about half a page in standard settings.
+Please add it to the [Oct-4 folder](https://paper.dropbox.com/folder/show/Critical-Theory-Homework-Submissions-e.1gg8YzoPEhbTkrhvQwJ2zz3XHfnT6CjMZYog8hN8ssefi47qQXPD) on Dropbox Paper.

 ## Week 5 - Lecture by Melanie Hoff ##
 **Thursday Oct 11, 10 AM**